 Next, think about past jobs.
 Did you demonstrate those qualities?
 List the proof in your resume bullet points.

-Full Charge Bookkeeper Resume Examples
+Bookkeeper Job Description for a Resume Examples

 The job offer wants a full charge bookkeeper who can handle error detection, communication with upper management, and Quickbooks implementation.

 Bullseye.
 This is no bean counter.
 This applicant could reconcile the national debt.

 Now let's strip out the details to get a more typical bookkeeping resume job description.

 Oh-oh.
 How did Kevin from The Office slip his resume into the pile?

 Next, what if your experience ledger still hasn't been inked?